sxdjt/HotSpringHeatExchanger/README.md

 # Hot Spring Heat Exchanger

-A RimWorld 1.6 mod that adds a heat exchanger buildable directly in a hot spring.
+A RimWorld 1.6 mod that adds a heat exchanger directly in a hot spring.
 It feeds the Dubs Bad Hygiene hot water network with no fuel and no power, so showers, baths and radiators can run off geothermal spring heat.